-Bluehost and HostGator are two of the most popular and widely-used web hosting services.
+Bluehost and HostGator are two of the most popular and widely-used of the best web hosting services, and both offer two of the best website builders.
 In this test we pitted them against one another and found that, while both platforms have their flaws, there are certainly situations where these hosting providers could prove to be a good option.

 In our Bluehost vs HostGator comparison, we take a closer look at both web hosting solutions, helping you identify if and when each one could be a good fit for you.